physics-paul/mfi-assignment5/README.md

 In calculating the DD and PD, there are three main methods, with each method being more accurate and more complex.
 The three methods are the naive, the direct, and the iterative method, which will be explained in more detail.

-Thus, this task is divided into three parts:
+Thus, this task is divided into six parts:

 1. Downloading the Data
 2. Calculating the DD and PD with the Naive Method